 Infusion.
-The flowers and leaves can be brewed and taken orally for soothing a sore throat, as well as gargled to treat mouth infections.
-This preparation can also be used topically for disinfecting wounds and reduce skin inflammation.
+The flowers and leaves can be brewed and taken orally for soothing a sore throat as well as gargled to treat mouth infections.
+This preparation can also be used topically for disinfecting wounds and reducing skin inflammation.

 Herbal Remedies & Supplements

 Tincture.
-This is an alcohol-based preparation that needs top be diluted in water before taking it as a mild laxative, or for soothing irritations in mouth and throat.
+This is an alcohol-based preparation that needs to be diluted in water before taking it as a mild laxative or for soothing irritations in mouth and throat.

 Capsules.
-The anti-inflammatory properties of mallow are concentrated in this supplemental form, that offer standardized, fixed doses that can be taken orally for the relief of respiratory problems, such as bronchitis, cough, and sore throat.
+The anti-inflammatory properties of mallow are concentrated in this supplemental form that offers standardized, fixed doses that can be taken orally for the relief sore throat and respiratory problems, such as cough.